 Recent years have seen big – and sometimes divisive – debates about, and changes to, the governance of the UK: Brexit; the Scottish independence referendum; and shifts in responsibility from central to devolved and local governance.
 The IFS has played a key role in informing these debates, providing authoritative and impartial analysis of the key economic issues involved.

 In the run up to the EU referendum, we assessed the potential fiscal and economic effects of Brexit and the channels by which immigration can affect the public finances.
-Since the vote to leave the EU, we have analysed the exposure of households’ food spending to tariffs and the exchange rate, and have begun work on the effects of trade shocks on labour market outcomes and regional economies, and potential policy responses.
+Since the vote to leave the EU, we have analysed how consumer prices might be affected by post-Brexit tariff reductions, and examined the effects of possible trade barriers with the EU on the UK labour market.

 Our work on Scottish independence examined the short- and long-term fiscal outlook for an independent Scotland, and considered options for tax and benefit reforms.
 More recently, IFS research has focused on changes to the funding regimes for Scotland and Wales within the UK.